-He was born in Lisbon 1740, the illegitimate son of General James O’Hara and his Portuguese mistress.
-He was educated at Westminster School, but joined the army as a cornet at the age of twelve.
+He was born in Lisbon in 1740, the illegitimate son of General James O’Hara and his Portuguese mistress.
+He was educated at Westminster School but joined the army as a cornet at the age of twelve.
 Before he was 16 he was commissioned as a lieutenant, just as Europe was about to enter another of its interminable wars.

-During the Seven Years War he served in Germany and then in Portugal under his father.
+During the Seven Years War, he served in Germany and then in Portugal under his father.
 And by 1766 O’Hara had reached the rank of Lieutenant Colonel when he was appointed commandant of the Africa Corps in Senegal.